AlexBlayE/WebScrapping_Ubications/README.md

 ## How to use

-You can execute the main script.
+You can execute the main script and the generated CSV will be saved in the CSV folder.

 ### Important facts